Hair Salon Loyalty Programme: Rebook 70% of Clients

 The High Service Value

-The Color Client Consideration
+The Colour Client Consideration

-What Actually Works: Hair Salon Loyalty Structure
+What Actually Works: Hair Salon Rewards Programme Structure

 Recommended Structure